Canadian Pacific Selkirk locomotive: History

+The first Selkirks, which come from the T1a class, had a heavier-looking, non-streamlined appearance which better exemplified the heavy steam-power look.
+Their original, as-delivered rear sand-domes were removed early in their service life.
 All of the later T1b and T1c-class locomotives were semi-streamlined and were painted with CPR Tuscan red panels along the sides of their running boards, beneath the cab windows and on the sides of the tenders with gold leaf (originally) border trim (which was later changed to a type of yellow similar to "duluxe gold").
 Some of the original T1a-class Selkirks also received this paint scheme (but with narrower panels along the sides of the running boards that widened in the middle to carry the locomotive's road number).

 All 36 Selkirk locomotives (5900 through 5935) were initially assigned to handle both freight as well as passenger trains between the major division points of Calgary and Revelstoke, a distance of 262 mi.
 They were also used for 23 mi in pusher service from Revelstoke west (uphill) to the wye at Taft, assisting the road engines of both freight as well as passenger trains up the steep grade to this location.
 The Laggan Subdivision covered the eastern portion of their assigned territory 137 mi and included the Field Hill and the Spiral Tunnels while the western portion of their primary, assigned territory consisted of the Mountain Subdivision which covered the remaining 126 mi and included Rogers Pass, the Connaught Tunnel and Stoney Creek Bridge.
 The grades encountered had a maximum of 2.2% (1 in 45), with curves of 12° or 480 ft radius.
 Rated at 78000 lbf tractive effort, on the lesser grades they could haul 1050 ST unassisted and without the booster cut-in.
 The booster engine added an additional 12000 lbf of tractive effort up to a maximum speed of 20 mph.
 Due to their extreme weight, they could not proceed west of Taft to Vancouver.

 When diesels began operation between Calgary and Revelstoke in the early 1950s, the Selkirks were reassigned to work the Brooks and Maple Creek subdivisions between Calgary and Swift Current, Saskatchewan.
-They were also used to haul freight trains north of their new Alyth terminal (located in Calgary) as far as Edmonton.
+They were also used to haul freight trains north of their new Alyth terminal (in Calgary) as far as Edmonton.
 At least some of the reassigned Selkirks received an "all black" (non-passenger) paint scheme without CPR Tuscan red panels and without grey or "blued" metal boiler-jackets; however, they still retained the yellow panel trim around the previous CPR Tuscan red (now black) panels (on those locomotives formerly painted with "outlined" panels).
+The last Selkirks (5930 through 5935) were taken out of service in 1959.